filipre/signalbot/README.md

 poetry run pre-commit install
 ```

+## Real world bot examples

+There are many real world examples of bot implementations using this library.
+Check the whole list at https://github.com/filipre/signalbot/network/dependents

 ## Other Projects

-There are a few other related projects similar to this one.
+There are a few other projects similar to this one.
 You may want to check them out and see if it fits your needs.

 |Project|Description|Language|
 |-------|-----------|--------|